selina603/mktcontent/solutions/global-customer/optimizing/explore/parity.md

 ## Optimizing for Service Parity

-In this stage, you will be optimizing your application that is running on China Azure.
-You may experience some differences in your application's behavior compared to your application that is running on Global Azure - which may be due to service parity.
+In this stage, you will be optimizing your application that is running on Azure China.
+You may experience some differences in your application's behavior compared to your application that is running on Azure Global - which may be due to service parity.

 We recommend that you revisit the guide on Migration Design Scenarios, especially for the [Rehost Migration Scenarios](/solutions/global-customer/planning/guidance/rehost-migration/) .
 This guide provides recommendations on working with service parity.